christian-elsee/utilsh/README.md

 #### ## <a id="git-rebase-author"></a>[src/git-rebase-author.sh](src/git-rebase-author.sh)

-Rebases git history in order to change commiting author/email; the driver is mostly the need to change contact email.
+- Rebases git commit log to a given sha
+- Replaces author name, contact email
+- Useful for dealing with the reality of contact information being frequently updated

 ```sh
 # print usage